UmerFarooqJillani/Static-Website/README.md

 ## **📜 Technologies Used**
 - **HTML5**
 - **CSS3**
-- **Git & GitHub**

 ## **📸 Screenshots (Optional)**
 _(Add images or screenshots of your website for better presentation.)_

 ## **📬 Contact**
-For any queries, feel free to reach out:
-📧 Email: umerfarooqjillani92@example.com
 🔗 GitHub: [UmerFarooqJillani](https://github.com/UmerFarooqJillani)

 ---